1. Stress the importance of 'Mothers' Instinct' (not just Mothers!)

 "Parents are the expert of their own child."

 In a healthcare setting (indeed any setting!) they should be listened to, communicated with, and consulted with, with this in mind.
-Combining the expertise of the parent, who knows their child, and the doctor, who knows medicine, at every stage of the childs patient journey, would reduce the potential for error or tragedy.
+Combining the expertise of the parent, who knows their child, and the Healthcare Professionals, at every stage of the childs patient journey, does reduce the potential for error or tragedy.

 2. Work with the NHS in any way that drives Patient Safety Learning